ekaterinagp/webhook/README.md

 node script.js
 ```

 Script.js simulates clients' trigger.
-Data sets in script.js can be altered/added/removed.
+Data objects in script.js can be altered/added/removed.
 Alternatively APIs can be called/tested in Postman with a body equal to data objects from script.js.

 ## Tests